-Please refer to Advisory Opinion 19, Unacceptable Assignment Conditions in Real Property Appraisal Assignments for additional guidance on appraisal requests with conditions.
+See Advisory Opinion 19, Unacceptable Assignment Conditions in Real Property Appraisal Assignments for additional guidance on appraisal requests with conditions.

-11. APPRAISER COERCION
+12. APPRAISER COERCION

 Question: Does USPAP require an appraiser to certify in the appraisal report that he or she has not been coerced to provide predetermined results?